 Reflexes are usually normal.

-Tests are not usually specific for secondary parkinsonism.
-However, they may be used to confirm or rule out other disorders that can cause similar symptoms.
+Tests may be used to confirm or rule out other disorders that can cause similar symptoms.

 Treating underlying conditions such as stroke or infections can reduce symptoms.

 If your symptoms make it hard to do everyday activities, your doctor may recommend medication.
 Many of the medications used to treat this condition can cause severe side effects.
-Monitoring and follow-up by the health care provider are important.
+It is important that you see your doctor for check-ups.
 Secondary parkinsonism tends to be less responsive to medical therapy than Parkinson's disease.
 However, medications are worth trying if the cause of the condition is not treatable.